-How to Draw An Arc When Framing an Arched Doorway
+How to Draw an Arc for an Arched Doorway

 Today we’re going to look at a simple technique for figuring out the radius of an arch, so you can mark it out cleanly and get a nice cut.
 This particular arch will be 6 inches below our top plate, and it will be 12 inches high and 36 inches wide, but this process will work for any dimensions.

 1. From one end of a 4-foot wide sheet of plywood, measure down 6 inches on both sides and draw a line across; this will be the top of the arch.